In-grid-collective/servPubWiki/Workshop/05-VPN and Reverse Proxy Server workshop_new.md

 To add a new client to the network you need to assign them a subnet of the VPN.
 For instance is the VPN IP is 10.10.12.x, we can give the new client a subnet IP i.e. 10.10.12.1.

-Create a file to keep your list of private addresses.
+Create a text file to keep your list of private addresses.
 We create a file called `vpn-records` in `/usr/local/etc/tinc/<NETNAME>/`

 --